openfaas/openfaas.github.io/_posts/2020-09-16-openfaas-oidc-okta.md

 OpenID Connect is a common standard that builds upon OAuth2 to enable authentication to services and applications.
 Solutions like [Okta](https://www.okta.com) can be used to enable Single Sign-On across a number of third-party and in-house applications.
 This reduces the burden on IT administrators - fewer requests to reset passwords, fewer employees will share credentials and policy can enforced in one place.

-In this tutorial, I'll show you how to setup Okta and OpenFaaS with the OIDC auth plugin.
-The OIDC auth plugin for OpenFaaS is a commercial add-on included in our [OpenFaaS Premium Subscription](https://www.openfaas.com/support).
+In this tutorial, I'll show you how to setup Okta and OpenFaaS with the OIDC / OAuth2 authentication module.
+The OIDC auth module for OpenFaaS is a commercial add-on included in our [OpenFaaS Premium Subscription](https://www.openfaas.com/support).

 If you don't have an active [OpenFaaS Premium Subscription](https://www.openfaas.com/support), then you will need to apply for a trial key here: [Apply for a 14-day trial](https://forms.gle/mFmwtoez1obZzm286).